-Camper participation in showcase is a mandatory part of attendance.
-Because campers will depend on their bandmates to be there at rehearsals, please make sure the camper will be able to attend the WHOLE week of camp.
+Camper participation in the showcase is a mandatory part of attendance.
+Campers will depend on their band mates to be there at rehearsals, so please make sure the camper will be able to attend the WHOLE week of camp.

 Backbone is a safe and secure venue.
-Backbone and GR!BNE staff will be on site at all times during the week to assist with GR!BNE.
+Backbone and GR!BNE staff have Blue Cards.

 The cost of GR!BNE has been determined to be similar to other holiday activities for kids in Brisbane.

 There are a small number of full and partial scholarships for each camp, giving kids from disadvantaged backgrounds a chance to participate in GR!BNE.
-Campers who would like a scholarship should indicate this on their registration form; we will then be in touch with details on how to apply.
+Campers who would like a scholarship should indicate this on their registration form; we will then be in touch via email with details on how to apply for your scholarship.

-Musical mentors for GR!B, January 2019: Zoe Wilson, Sonya Chamberlain and Amy-Rose Heard of WHALEHOUSE; Ash Kerley, Marville; Melany Armstrong; Michelle Bowden, Koko Uzi and Chopper Division; Ruby McGregor, Jodie Lawson, Flangipanis; Deb Suckling, Brindle and SUGARRUSH Records.
+Musical mentors for GR!BNE January 2019 were Zoe Wilson, Sonya Chamberlain and Amy-Rose Heard of WHALEHOUSE; Ash Kerley, Marville; Melany Armstrong; Michelle Bowden, Koko Uzi and Chopper Division; Ruby McGregor, Catalano and Babaganoüj; Jodie Lawson, Flangipanis; Deb Suckling, Brindle and SUGARRUSH Records.

 Express Yourself Piece